MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-qas.md

 # Manage Q&As

 Creating a Q&A is similar to creating bookmarks.
 Q&As allow you to answer the user's questions instead of just providing a link to a webpage.
 You can also format the answer in rich text.
-If a bookmark and a Q&A share the same keyword, the bookmark result is shown first.
+If a bookmark and a Q&A share the same keyword, the bookmark result appears first.
 Like bookmarks, the Q&A index is refreshed immediately after a Q&A is added or changed.

 ## Add or edit a single Q&A